-While it’s true that the younger you are, the better quality eggs you have (meaning better chances to get pregnant), it is problematic in our society for a young woman to gather together the resources necessary to raise and provide for a child.
+While it’s true that the younger you are, the better quality eggs you have (and with this better chances to get pregnant), it’s problematic in our society for a young woman to gather together the resources necessary to raise and provide for a child.

 How long to try to conceive before seing a doctor?